-We have a strong partnership with the Society of Chief Librarians (SCL) and the Association of Senior Children's and Education Librarians (ASCEL).
+We have a strong partnership with Libraries Connected and the Association of Senior Children's and Education Librarians (ASCEL).
 Anyone living in the UK is legally entitled to borrow books for free from public libraries, ensuring that everyone can have equal access to the power and pleasure of reading, information and ideas, and the skill and expertise of the professional librarian.
 Libraries also run a wide range of other services, programmes and events.

 Here are some of the key facts about libraries, including the numbers of libraries and their usage, the demographics of library users and the outcomes of using libraries.